ashlink11/portfolio/project-one-frontend-notes.md

     - vs operating system
 - i was able to write about all that ^ simply though so maybe i can make it work

+## progress april 19, 2024

+- tried canva so i could use their icons to get this done quickly.